The Pine Bluff Arkansas Ghetto:

-An impoverish city divided between the East Side and West Side with the South Side being the more affluent side of town, Pine Bluff has become a shell of itself from past memories of black excellence.
+An impoverish city divided between the East Side, North Side and West Side with the South Side being the more affluent side of town, Pine Bluff has become a shell of itself from past memories of black excellence.

 Pine Bluff Black History

 In the near vicinity of today’s Pine Bluff was a region that was home to Arkansas’ largest slave plantations, the Arkansas Delta, which is the only main region of Arkansas’ African American population, other than Little Rock, Texarkana and Fort Smith .

 During the city’s early days, from the 1800s to the early 1900s, the city of Pine Bluff was once known as the mecca for African-Americans in “The Delta”, both in the state of Arkansas and the neighboring state of Mississippi.

 Pine Bluff was once locally known for the heavy concentration of blues musicians and entertainment, as well black entrepreneurs that led to some to refer the Pine Bluff business community as the “Black Wall Street” of the region.

 The city of Pine Bluff has had a long history of black excellence that has included entrepreneurs, scholars, musicians and black soldiers that fought in the Civil War.

 Unfortunately, around World War I, the 1930s, is when the state of Arkansas began to transition as the city of Little Rock became the more popular and attractive city for African-Americans and Pine Bluff slowly became the forgotten city.

 The Statistics of Pine Bluff, Arkansas